 - You are limited to 3 flowering plants.
 The flowering stage is triggered by light.
 It lasts 7 to 9 weeks, depending on the strain.

 If you grow indoors, it’s very easy to change the light cycle and control the timing of the flowering stage.
 Just modify the settings from 18 hours of light to 12 hours of light.
 If you grow outdoors, mother nature is in control.

 - Keep only the harvest of your plants.
 You’re not allowed to have more weed in your house than the harvest from 3 plants.
 Of course, every harvest is different, but expect ounces of marijuana, not pounds.

-If the weed from your last harvest is not finished and you ready to harvest again, you will have a ‘problem.’
-However, there is likely someone that will appreciate a gift of weed.
+If your last harvest hasn’t finished and you are ready to harvest again, you will have a ‘problem.’
+However, you can always find someone that will appreciate a gift of weed.
 Remember to give it away, though.
 You cannot sell it or exchange it for any goods.

 - Grow in your own residence.
 The law is clear on this one.
 Do not plan to grow marijuana in your office or at your mom’s place.

 - If growing outdoors, grow on your own property.
 There is no need to grow in the forest or other public places in Maine.
 If you don’t have property where you can grow, ask a friend or a neighbor if you can grow on theirs.